 Reducing Sugar, Sodium and Bad Fats

 Sugar, salt and grease do taste delicious.
 Too much of all three of those can have terrible consequences for our physical well-being and weight.
-Hence, another one of those healthy habits to adopt is trying to eat less sugar, sodium and saturated fats while finding wiser replacements.
+Hence, another one of those healthy habits to start is trying to eat less sugar, sodium and saturated fats while finding wiser replacements.

 Instead of as much sugar, fruits and vegetables can help the body better handle blood sugar levels.